c1570/c64-dead-test/README.md

 This version checks stack and screen RAM during the normal RAM test.

 In Ultimax cartridge mode, it can only check the first 4KBytes of RAM.
-If used as KERNAL ROM, it checks the full 64KBytes.
+If used as KERNAL ROM or if removing the GAME jumper during sound check, it checks the full 64KBytes.

 Version 002 to 006 modifications by Kinzi.